Bill Wyman: The Rolling Stones and 1980s side projects

-Wyman also played on The London Howlin' Wolf Sessions, released 1971, with Howlin' Wolf, Eric Clapton, Charlie Watts and Stevie Winwood, and on the album Jamming with Edward!, released in 1972, with Ry Cooder, Nicky Hopkins, Jagger and Watts.
-He played bass on at least two tracks of the 1967 album I Can Tell by John P. Hammond.
+Wyman also played on The London Howlin' Wolf Sessions, released 1971, with Watts, Howlin' Wolf, Eric Clapton, and Steve Winwood, and on the studio album Jamming with Edward!, released in 1972, with Ry Cooder, Nicky Hopkins, Jagger and Watts.
+He played bass guitar on at least two tracks on John P. Hammond's studio album I Can Tell (1967).

 In July 1981, Wyman's solo single "(Si Si) Je Suis un Rock Star" became a top-20 hit in many countries.
-Also in 1981, Wyman composed the soundtrack album Green Ice for the Ryan O'Neal/Omar Sharif film of the same name.
-In the mid-1980s, he composed music for two films by Italian director Dario Argento: Phenomena (1985) and Opera (1987).
+Also in 1981, Wyman composed the soundtrack album Green Ice for the film of the same name, starring Ryan O'Neal and Omar Sharif.
+In the mid-1980s, he composed music for two films by the Italian director Dario Argento: Phenomena (1985) and Opera (1987).

-In 1983, Wyman helped organize a fundraiser for Action Research into Multiple Sclerosis in the form of a concert tour with a group calling themselves Willie and the Poor Boys.
-The group played shows in the U.S. and the UK that included a rotating group of guest musicians, including Eric Clapton, Jeff Beck, and Jimmy Page.
+In 1983, Wyman helped organise a fundraiser for Action Research into Multiple Sclerosis in the form of a concert tour with a group calling themselves Willie and the Poor Boys.
+The group played shows in the US and the UK that included a rotating group of guest musicians, including Eric Clapton, Jeff Beck, and Jimmy Page.
 The effort was inspired by Wyman's friend and former Small Faces and Faces musician Ronnie Lane.
 The group produced an album of the same name that lists Wyman, Charlie Watts, Geraint Watkins, Mickey Gee, and Andy Fairweather Low as principal members, plus Ray Cooper, Jimmy Page, Willie Garnett, Chris Rea, Steve Gregory, Paul Rodgers, Kenney Jones, Henry Spinetti, and Terry Williams.

+In February 1986, Wyman alleged to author Bill German that Jagger tried several times to throw him out of the band.
+German chose not to report this in his Beggars Banquet newsletter given the poor state of relations within the band.

-Wyman made a cameo appearance in the 1987 film Eat the Rich.
-He produced and played on a few albums of the group Tucky Buzzard.
+Wyman made a cameo appearance in the British black comedy film Eat the Rich (1987).
+He produced and played on a few albums by the British hard rock band Tucky Buzzard.

-After the Rolling Stones' 1989–90 Steel Wheels/Urban Jungle Tours, Wyman left the band in January 1993.
-The Rolling Stones have continued to record and tour with Darryl Jones on bass, but not as an official member of the band.
+Following the Rolling Stones' 1989–90 Steel Wheels/Urban Jungle Tours, Wyman left the band in January 1993.
+The Rolling Stones have continued to record and tour with Darryl Jones on bass guitar, but not as an official member of the band.